COVID-19 Volunteer Opportunities

 |COVID Student COrPS||

 Volunteer to be paired with a primary care physician and make wellness calls to support vulnerable patients in their panels.
+Volunteer Opportunity open only to Stanford medical students.

 |COVID-19 Guide||Help re-open the Bay Area!
 Stanford Medicine has built an incredible COVID-19 Guide for First Responders and Essential Workers – it can be found in the Apple app store.
 This guide provides many, many interesting and informative resources, as well as a screening tool that offers guidance around when and how essential workers are prioritized for testing at Stanford Medicine testing sites all over the Bay Area.
 Please take the attached flier to your local grocery stores, pharmacies, restaurants and other essential businesses.
 Wear a mask and your Stanford badge, and ask to speak to a manager about posting and discussing with their employees.||